 Berrien Springs is a very small village located in the state of Michigan.
-With a population of 1,739 people and two constituent neighborhoods, Berrien Springs is the 381st largest community in Michigan.
+With a population of 1,727 people and two constituent neighborhoods, Berrien Springs is the 381st largest community in Michigan.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.22% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.38% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small village, Berrien Springs doesn't have a public transportation system that people use for their commute.